Byron/godi/src/md/usage.md

 ```

 And this is how it looks if [something is not in order](https://raw.githubusercontent.com/Byron/godi/web-resources/lib/gif/godi_verify-fail.mov.gif).

+If a source file cannot be read, *verify* will continue with other files to provide as much information to you as possible.

 ### Sealed Copy - Seal with Duplication
 ![sealed-copy](https://raw.githubusercontent.com/Byron/godi/web-resources/lib/gif/godi_sealed-copy.mov.gif)